sanderdebr/portfolio3/README.md

-Personal blog build in vanilla JS with GSAP.
+Personal portfolio build in vanilla JS with GSAP.